TechnoMageKOMT/Programming_Notes/JavaScript/AndrewMead/A_Basics.md

 ## undefined versus null

-undefined = A value has never been assigned to a variable. null = The value of a vairiable was reset by the developer.
+undefined = A value has never been assigned to a variable. null = The value of a vairiable was reset by the developer and/or some code.

 ## Data Structures